IlluminatePossibilities/TheGlobalVariables/README.md

 - Geolocation data obtained from Amplify
 - Other data sources not presently defined or considered

-*NOTE:* We will augment user data with geo-data obtained through Amplify for more geo-specific recommendations.
+*NOTE:* We will augment user data with geolocation data obtained through Amplify for more geo-specific recommendations.

 Interactive reports for the data will be built using Vuejs templates and D3 visualizations.